 Some interesting facts about the Galapagos Islands are that Berlanga highlighted the number of cacti in inhospitable terrain and the difficulty to find water on the islands.
 The bishop described how the tide seemed to disappear due to the mist and fog.
 As a result, he called them “enchanted”.

-Cool facts about the Galapagos Islands is that pirates hid their loots in the archipelago
+Cool facts about the Galapagos Islands are that pirates hid their loot in the archipelago

 In the 17th century, Galapagos was part of the Spanish trade routes.
 On the equator, the islands were strategically located: the distance from the mainland was an advantage for urgent escape, but close enough for commercial journeys.
 Also, pirates and buccaneers used the islands as a source of food.
 They preferred giant tortoises’ meat, which helped them survive throughout their never-ending adventures.